 So set your sails for India to make February a month to remember.
 Your time here will be in harmony with your rushing adrenaline and it’s not just about sports.

 Yes, there are different elements to this festival, including fairs and exhibitions.
 Furthermore, to learn about the importance of cultural tourism in India truly makes it one hell of an opportunity.
 Did that push your excitement button like crazy?
 Well, then you know what to do.

 Find out about other North Indian traditions on our blog North India and South India.

 HEMIS FESTIVAL, JAMMU, AND KASHMIR

-Ladakh in Jammu and Kashmir is not just about the charms of landscapes, it an equally strong player in the sacred games too and Hemis festival proves that true.
+Ladakh in Jammu and Kashmir is not just about the charms of landscapes, it is an equally strong player in the sacred games too and the Hemis festival proves that true.